gitrdm/gokando/docs/getting-started/minikanren.md

 - **ConstraintViolationError** - ConstraintViolationError represents an error caused by constraint violations.
 It provides detailed information about which constraint was violated and why.

+- **CustomConstraint** - fd_custom.go: custom constraint interfaces for FDStore CustomConstraint represents a user-defined constraint that can propagate

 - **DisequalityConstraint** - DisequalityConstraint implements the disequality constraint (≠).
 It ensures that two terms are not equal, providing order-independent constraint semantics for the Neq operation.
 The constraint tracks two terms and checks that they never become equal through unification.
 If both terms are variables, the constraint remains pending until at least one is bound to a concrete value.

+- **FDChange** - Extend FDVar with offset links (placed here to avoid changing many other files) Note: we keep it unexported and simple; propagation logic in FDStore will consult these.
+We'll attach via a small map in FDStore to avoid changing serialized layout of FDVar across code paths.
+FDChange represents a single domain change for undo

+- **FDStore** - - Offset arithmetic constraints for modeling relationships - Iterative backtracking with dom/deg heuristics - Context-aware cancellation and timeouts Typical usage: store := NewFDStoreWithDomain(maxValue) vars := store.MakeFDVars(n) // Add constraints... solutions, err := store.Solve(ctx, limit)

+- **FDVar** - FDVar is a finite-domain variable

 - **GlobalConstraintBus** - GlobalConstraintBus coordinates constraint checking across multiple local constraint stores.
 It handles cross-store constraints and provides a coordination point for complex constraint interactions.
 The bus is designed to minimize coordination overhead - most constraints should be local and not require global coordination.

 - **GlobalConstraintBusPool** - GlobalConstraintBusPool manages a pool of reusable constraint buses

 - **Goal** - Goal represents a constraint or a combination of constraints.
 Goals are functions that take a constraint store and return a stream of constraint stores representing all possible ways to satisfy the goal.
 Goals can be composed to build complex relational programs.
 The constraint store contains both variable bindings and active constraints, enabling order-independent constraint logic programming.

+- **InequalityType** - fd_ineq.go: arithmetic inequality constraints for FDStore InequalityType represents the type of inequality constraint

 - **LocalConstraintStore** - LocalConstraintStore interface defines the operations needed by the GlobalConstraintBus to coordinate with local stores.